grepdisc/withkindness/_posts/2021-08-23-Walk-With-Peace.md

 ---
 title: "Walk With Peace"
-excerpt: "Life does not need to be this hard"
+excerpt: "life does not need to be this hard"

 header:
   teaser: /assets/images/purple_feet.jpg